Feyerabend/vm/ps/APPLE.md

 ### Conclusion

-While Apple has not completely abandoned PDF-based rendering, especially for document handling and certain UI elements, it has significantly expanded its graphics architecture to incorporate Metal for high-performance rendering tasks.
+While Apple has not completely abandoned PDF-based rendering, it has significantly expanded its graphics architecture.
-This hybrid approach allows Apple to maintain the strengths of PDF for certain applications while leveraging the advanced capabilities of Metal for tasks that demand higher performance and efficiency.
-The result is a more flexible and powerful rendering infrastructure that can cater to a wide range of application needs.

-Metal and Core Graphics serve different purposes within Apple's graphics architecture.
+Metal and Core Graphics serve different purposes within the graphics architecture.
 Metal is aimed at performance-intensive tasks requiring fine control over the GPU, while Core Graphics focuses on high-level 2D graphics and PDF rendering.
-Developers choose between these APIs based on the specific needs of their applications, leveraging Metal for real-time graphics and Core Graphics for document-centric tasks.
+Developers choose between these APIs based on the specific needs of their applications, often leveraging Metal for real-time graphics and Core Graphics for document-centric tasks.